 Perform the following steps for cross dating or matching the ring width pattern with other series.

-Once the RingIndicator section is completed, select the text files to compare, and a screen will open with ring widths, together with cross dating or data statistical parameters such as Gleichlaüfigkeit (GLK)46 and or Spearman correlation between individual series (Figure 11).
+Once the RingIndicator section is completed, select the text files to compare, and a screen will open with ring widths, together with cross dating or statistical parameters such as Gleichlaüfigkeit (GLK)46 and or Spearman correlation between individual series (Figure 11).

 To make changes in the ring indications (for instance during cross dating), re-open RingIndicator, import data, export the modified data and rings, and use the Refresh button in the CoreComparison module (see top left-hand side) to see the changes.